Ruby Rose Finally Reveals Why She Left Batwoman, Alleges Dangerous Working Conditions on Set

-Rose first confirmed her departure in a statement on May 19, saying, “I have made the very difficult decision to not return to Batwoman next season.
+Rose first confirmed their departure in a statement on May 19, 2020, saying, “I have made the very difficult decision to not return to Batwoman next season.
 This was not a decision I made lightly as I have the utmost respect for the cast, crew, and everyone involved with the show in both Vancouver and in Los Angeles.”

 She then thanked the behind-the-scenes team, adding, “I am beyond appreciative to Greg Berlanti, Sarah Schechter, and Caroline Dries for not only giving me this incredible opportunity, but for welcoming me into the DC universe they have so beautifully created.
 Thank you Peter Roth and Mark Pedowitz and the teams at Warner Bros. and The CW who put so much into the show and always believed in me.
 Thank you to everyone who made season one a success – I am truly grateful.”

 The production companies backing Batwoman also released a statement, saying, “Warner Bros.
 Television, The CW, and Berlanti Productions thank Ruby for her contributions to the success of our first season and wish her all the best.
 The studio and network are firmly committed to Batwoman‘s second season and long-term future, and we – along with the show’s talented creative team – look forward to sharing its new direction, including the casting of a new lead actress and member of the LGBTQ community, in the coming months.”
 In July 2020, The CW announced Javicia Leslie would be stepping in as Ryan Wilder.
 You can read all of Rose’s posts about their exit ahead.